joedlopes/darc-rpc/README.md

 - the server/subscriber do not support multiple clients
 - the server is not prepared to execute multiple methods simultaneously

-## TODO
+## TODO / Roadmap

 To be done in the future:

-- [ ] Example: remote image processing
+- [x] Example: remote image processing
-- [ ] rpc_server: support methods with different input and output messages
 - [ ] Python Implementation
-- [ ] C# Implementation (for Unity)
+- [ ] C# Implementation (for Unity 3D)
+- [ ] Example: multi-node multi-process system with publisher and subscriber
+- [ ] Support UDP sockets
+- [ ] Support Shared Memory
+- [ ] Multi-node application
+- [ ] Example: audio streaming
 - [ ] Documentation: Protocol Format, Sequence Diagram
+- [ ] rpc_server: support methods with different input and output messages
 - [ ] Server: multithreading to handle multiple clients
-- [ ] Support UDP sockets

 ## d'Arc Framework